Cascol-Chen/COLA/README.md

 **Dependencies Installation:**
 ```
-pip install cma
+conda create -n cola python=3.8.13
-pip install torch==2.1.0 torchvision==0.16.0 torchaudio==2.1.0 --index-url https://download.pytorch.org/whl/cu118
+conda install pytorch==1.8.0 torchvision==0.9.0 torchaudio==0.8.0 cudatoolkit=11.1 -c pytorch -c conda-forge
-pip install timm==0.9.10
+pip install timm==0.6.12
 ```

 **Data Preparation:**

-This repository contains code for evaluation on ImageNet-C/R/Sketch with Vit-Base.
+This repository contains code for evaluation on ImageNet-C/R/A/V2/Sketch with Vit-Base.
 But feel free to use your own data and models!
 Please check [here 🔗](dataset/README.md) for a detailed guide on preparing these datasets.

 # Example: ImageNet-C Experiments